 There is a right time and a wrong time to make a decision

 What is the best age for surgery for bunions?
 This is asked more times than one might imagine.
-If I add up my surgeries on the bunion over the years I reckon have operated on over 3000 feet, and I am by no means an overactive foot surgeon in that respect.
+If I add up my surgeries on the bunion over the years, I reckon I have operated on over 3000 feet, and I am by no means an overactive foot surgeon.

 Let’s look at age groupings

-Babies can be born with a bunion but this is rare and thought to be part of the pressure associated within the uterus, it is just as likely to have e a club-shaped foot as a bunion.
+Babies can be born with a bunion, but this is rare and thought to be part of the pressure associated with the uterus; it is just as likely to have e a club-shaped foot as a bunion.
 The latter incidence is around 1 in 1000.

 The age of bone growth maturity is around 15-17 (girls) and 16-19 (boys).
 In fact, it is possible to have surgery and require a repeat not just once but twice in some less common situations.
-My youngest patient was 14 years old, but the most severe bunion was in a 9-year-old!
+My youngest patient was 14, but the most severe bunion was in a 9-year-old!